William Contreras Player Props: Brewers vs. Mariners

 William Contreras At The Plate

-- Contreras leads Milwaukee with an OBP of .400 this season while batting .318 with six walks and one run scored.
+- Contreras leads Milwaukee with an OBP of .400 this season while batting .313 with seven walks and one run scored.

-- He ranks 37th in batting average, 40th in on base percentage, and 136th in slugging among qualifying hitters in baseball.
+- Among the qualifying hitters in baseball, he ranks 42nd in batting average, 34th in on-base percentage, and 138th in slugging.

-- In 11 of 12 games this year (91.7%), Contreras has reached base via hit, and that includes multiple hits twice.

-- He has not hit a long ball in his 12 games this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.